Antony-AXS/indicator.nvim/README.md

  vim.keymap.set("n", "<leader>iw", Indicator.window_highlight_event_deactivate, {})
 ```
 ## Status Line Indication
-If you have [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) window and tab count stats can be inidcated on the statusbar.
+If you have [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) installed, window and tab count stats can be displayed on the status bar.

-tab count has two parameters:
+#### Tab count has two parameters:
   * 1st one indicates the current tab you are in.
   * 2nd indicates the total number of tabs open in the neovim instance.

-window count has three parameters:
+#### Window count has three parameters:
   * 1st is the window number you cursor is in.
   * 2nd is the total number of windows that are open in the current tab.
-  * 3rd is the total window count across all the open tabs in the Neovim instance.
+  * 3rd is the total window count across all the open tabs in the neovim instance.

 ### Preview
 ![status_bar_3](https://github.com/user-attachments/assets/7caf6268-9e3b-48cf-bf27-28f3d485e88f)